Rcasco/ngx-odometer/projects/tm-ng-odometer/README.md

 ### Powered by: Roger Casco

-Odometer for [Angular 14]() that updates mtmarco87's decimal fixed version of HubSpot's Odometer: [NPM](https://www.npmjs.com/package/tm-odometer)/[GitHub](https://github.com/mtmarco87/odometer/)
+Odometer for [Angular 14]() of HubSpot's Odometer: [NPM](https://www.npmjs.com/package/tm-odometer)/[GitHub](https://github.com/rcasco/odometer/)

 ### NOTE:
-I have updated this Angular 14 version starting from the existing Ng2Odometer by Jose Andres.
+I have updated this Angular 14 version starting from the existing Ng2Odometer by Jose Andres and the Angular 9 version done by Marco Trinastich.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.10.0.